I am skilled at the following languages/frameworks

 I am familiar with the following languages/frameworks

-I am currently a Software Engineer in the Azure AI Speech team, part of the Microsoft AI Platform organization.
+I am a Software Engineer II in the Azure AI Speech team, part of the Microsoft AI

 Currently, I am leading the following major efforts:

-2. Maintaining and refining the framework that the Azure AI Speech team uses to train models
+3. Maintaining and refining the framework that over 200 members of the Azure AI Speech team use

-4. Using training metrics and PyTorch/NVIDIA/ONNX profiling tools to understand inefficiencies and bottlenecks 5.
-Maintain and develop a distributed deep learning framework for training large, deep models
+1. Maintain and develop a distributed deep learning framework for training large, deep speech

 I returned to the robotics team at Unity to integrate inverse kinematics directly into Unity for 5, 6, and 7-DoF robotic arms.
 I also implemented joint controllers to model realistic robotic behavior and engineered a VR experience to capture a robot’s workspace in Unity.
 I found myself using a variety of mathetmics skills, including linear algebra, calculus, trigonometry, and pre-calculus methods.